Africa

 After a beautiful African sunset, enjoy the balmy evening and pristine stars of the Milky Way as you have never seen them before – as well as the spectacular Southern Cross.

-Note: There is the option to book an open top game drive today.
-Vehicles are not allowed to drive off-road in any national park in Namibia.
+Note: Vehicles are not allowed to drive off-road in any national park in Namibia.

 Day 10